GeekMuch/notifyGradeSTADS/README.md

 Notifies by playing a youtube video when a new grade is added.

 ## Description
 When a new graded is added to the list while the script is running, a youtube video will play.
+The notifier refreshes every 420 seconds(7 min) until a new grade is up.
 It uses selenium to get the information, which also is a requirement.
+Enjoy the spaghetti!

 ## Requirements
 The notifier is written in Python 3.

 - [Any version of Python3](https://www.python.org/downloads/)
 - Required dependencies can be found [here](https://github.com/GeekMuch/notifyGradeSTADS/blob/master/requirements.txt) (updated continuously)